 Lewis Braverman, MD, Professor of Medicine, with Xuemei He, directs the Iodine Research Laboratory.
 This lab provides state-of-the-art analyses of iodine, perchlorate and thiocyanate in urine, serum, biological tissues, and food samples to researchers and health care providers on a local, regional, and international level.
 Sensitive assays for measurement of urinary and serum perchlorate have been established.
 These assays have been employed to study the potential effects of the thyroid inhibitors of iodine uptake, perchlorate, and thiocyanate, on thyroid function in various U.S. and foreign populations, especially pregnant and lactating women and their neonates, including premature babies in the ICU who are dependent solely on enteric and/or intravenous feedings.

 These ongoing studies have resulted in numerous publications in well refereed periodicals over the past 3 years.
-Elizabeth Pearce, MD, Associate Professor of Medicine, and Sun Lee, MD, Instructor of Medicine, are outstanding collaborators and investigators in these ongoing studies.
+Elizabeth Pearce, MD, Associate Professor of Medicine, and Sun Lee, MD, Assistant Professor of Medicine, are outstanding collaborators and investigators in these ongoing studies.

 Stephanie Lee, MD, PhD, Professor of Medicine, maintains an interest in the molecular biology associated with thyroid malignancy.
 She is currently investigating the role of molecular markers in the thyroid cancer within a database of thyroid cancer patients that she maintains.